 It may be easy to learn good management theories and techniques in the classroom but putting them into practice is where the rubber meets the road.
 Practicums and internships are great ways to gain first-hand management training and experience before beginning your career in management.
 The practicum, which averages 40 work hours, allows business majors the opportunity to apply and integrate knowledge acquired in their courses and to demonstrate leadership, independence and originality, usually in an applied project.
 Internships are more long-term opportunities to work directly with an employer and gain real-world experience alongside a mentor or supervisor.

-And these are just the beginning.
+These benefits are just the beginning.
 Business and leadership degree programs encompass a wealth of topics that will set you on the path to a successful career in management.
-With Ottawa University’s accelerated online degrees, you can reach your goal for advancement even quicker, or you can take advantage of our locations in Kansas City, Milwaukee and Phoenix.
+With Ottawa University’s accelerated online degrees, you can reach your goal for advancement even quicker, or you can take advantage of our locations in Kansas City, Milwaukee, and Phoenix.
 Call today to get started!